bytebase/bytebase.com-old/content/blog/database-review-2021.md

 ![_](/static/blog/database-review-2021-bytebase/firebolt-leap.webp)
 ![_](/static/blog/database-review-2021-bytebase/snowflake-firebolt.webp)

-Of course Snowflake is a great product, and over the years it has grown into a one-stop platform that Firebolt, as a startup, is nowhere near in terms of breadth of product.
+Of course, Snowflake is a great product, and over the years it has grown into a one-stop platform that Firebolt, as a startup, is nowhere near in terms of product breadth.
 But Firebolt is targeting Snowflake's core competence Price / Performance / Usability, and their website claims:

 > Firebolt has shown that you can have the speed of ClickHouse or Druid with the simplicity and flexibility of Snowflake, and about 1/10th the cost of Snowflake, from gigabyte to petabyte scale.